Eyevinn/srt-whip-gateway/README.md

 ### Add a transmitter

 To add a transmitter enter the `SRT Port` to listen to.
 If you have followed the above container running instructions you can choose a port number between 9000 and 9999.
 Then enter the `WHIP Url` to the WHIP endpoint you want to stream to.
+If you wish to also restream to an additional SRT input then add the SRT-url (`srt://<ip>:<port>`) in the `SRT Restream URL` input field.
 Then press `Add` button.

 ### Start transmitter